Influence of excitation energy on microscopic quantum pathways for ultrafast charge transfer in van der Waals heterostructures: Results

 Figure \ref{figure1}b depicts the pump-induced changes of the photocurrent in Fig. \ref{figure1}a $240\,\mathrm{fs}$ after photoexcitation at $\hbar\omega=2.0\,\mathrm{eV}$ with a fluence of $F=1.7\,\mathrm{mJ}/\mathrm{cm}^2$.
 Brown and blue colors indicate a gain and loss of photoelectrons, respectively, with respect to negative pump-probe delay.
 Figure \ref{figure1}c is the same as Fig. \ref{figure1}b but for photoexcitation at $\hbar\omega=3.1\,\mathrm{eV}$ with a fluence of $F=0.4\,\mathrm{mJ}/\mathrm{cm}^2$ and $310\,\mathrm{fs}$ after photoexcitation.
 For both excitation energies we observe gain in the conduction band (CB) of WS\textsubscript{2}, gain (loss) above (below) the equilibrium Fermi level in graphene, and a complex gain-loss signal in the WS\textsubscript{2} valence band (VB) with contributions from band shifts and broadening as previously discussed in \cite{Krause2020, Hofmann2023}.

-To gain access to the transient carrier population of different areas in the band structure, we integrate the photocurrent over the areas marked by the colored boxes in Figs. \ref{figure1}b and c.
-The corresponding pump-probe traces are shown in Fig. \ref{figure2} together with single-exponential fits yielding the decay times $\tau$.
-Dashed vertical lines in Fig. \ref{figure2} indicate the pump-probe delay $t_\mathrm{max}$ where the respective pump-probe trace reaches its maximum.
+To gain access to the transient carrier population of different parts of the band structure, we integrate the photocurrent over the areas marked by the colored boxes in Figs. \ref{figure1}b and c.
+The corresponding pump-probe traces are shown in Fig. \ref{figure2} together with single-exponential fits (see supplemental material) yielding the decay times $\tau$.
+Dashed vertical lines in Fig. \ref{figure2} indicate the pump-probe delay $t_\mathrm{ex}$ where the respective pump-probe trace reaches its extremum.
 The fit results are summarized in Table \ref{table1}.
-The charge carrier dynamics inside the Dirac cone (Fig. \ref{figure2}a) are found to be quite similar for $\hbar\omega=2.0\,\mathrm{eV}$ and $\hbar\omega=3.1\,\mathrm{eV}$, respectively, considering that the pump pulses (grey-shaded areas in Fig. \ref{figure2}) were slightly longer for $\hbar\omega=3.1\,\mathrm{eV}$ than for $\hbar\omega=2.0\,\mathrm{eV}$.
+The charge carrier dynamics inside the Dirac cone (Fig. \ref{figure2}a) are found to be quite similar for $\hbar\omega=2.0\,\mathrm{eV}$ and $\hbar\omega=3.1\,\mathrm{eV}$, respectively, considering that the pump-pulse cross-correlation (grey-shaded areas in Fig. \ref{figure2}) was longer for $\hbar\omega=3.1\,\mathrm{eV}$ ($90\,\mathrm{fs}$) than for $\hbar\omega=2.0\,\mathrm{eV}$ ($50\,\mathrm{fs}$).
 The population dynamics of the WS\textsubscript{2} bands, however, show important differences when comparing the two excitation energies.
-We find that the gain above the equilibrium position of the WS\textsubscript{2} VB (Fig. \ref{figure2}b) reaches its maximum $\approx250\,\mathrm{fs}$ later for $\hbar\omega=2.0\,\mathrm{eV}$ than for $\hbar\omega=3.1\,\mathrm{eV}$.
-Further, for $\hbar\omega=2.0\,\mathrm{eV}$ the pump-probe signal of the WS\textsubscript{2} CB at K is much bigger than close to Q, indicating that the photoexcited electrons are mainly confined to the K valley (Fig. \ref{figure3}b1).
-For $\hbar\omega=3.1\,\mathrm{eV}$, however, we find that the population of the WS\textsubscript{2} CB at K is smaller than the one close to Q and reaches its maximum $\approx130\,\mathrm{fs}$ later (Fig. \ref{figure3}b2).
+We find that the gain above the equilibrium position of the WS\textsubscript{2} VB (Fig. \ref{figure2}b) reaches its maximum $\sim250\,\mathrm{fs}$ later for $\hbar\omega=2.0\,\mathrm{eV}$ than for $\hbar\omega=3.1\,\mathrm{eV}$.
+Further, for $\hbar\omega=2.0\,\mathrm{eV}$, the pump-probe signal of the WS\textsubscript{2} CB at K is much bigger than close to Q, indicating that the photoexcited electrons are mainly confined to the K valley (Fig. \ref{figure2}c1).
+For $\hbar\omega=3.1\,\mathrm{eV}$, however, we find that the population of the WS\textsubscript{2} CB at K is smaller than the one close to Q and reaches its maximum $\sim130\,\mathrm{fs}$ later (Fig. \ref{figure2}c2).